 When determining whether or not a court should grant alimony, how much should be awarded, and for how long it should continue, New Jersey courts evaluate several statutory factors, including a couple’s length of marriage, their standard of living during the marriage, the relative income of each individual, and the needs of each spouse.
 Retaining a New Jersey alimony lawyer can help you analyze how the statutory factors for alimony apply to you.

 Working for your peace of mind

-Tanya L. Freeman, Esq. and her team represent clients who are seeking alimony as well as those who would be required to pay it.
+Tanya L. Freeman, Esq. and her team represent clients who are seeking alimony as well as those who may be required to pay it.
 Clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others are not receiving the alimony payments specified by the agreement and seek enforcement.
-A dedicated alimony attorney can help you present evidence to the court as to why the amount you pay should be decreased, or request that the court properly enforce the alimony agreement.
+An alimony attorney can help you present evidence to the court as to why the amount you pay should be decreased, or request that the court properly enforce the alimony agreement.

 Let Our New Jersey Alimony Lawyers Help You

 Are you having an issue with your alimony payments?
 Contact our offices today to schedule a free consultation.

 Serving Essex, Hudson, Morris, Bergen, Union, Passaic, Somerset, Middlesex, and Monmouth Counties